The following describes installation and configuration of picoTK. It has been tested with SuSE 7.0 and a RedHat 6.1 Linux distributions.

 (large) initialized unsigned char[] array wich contains the ripped

-font in a distinct format (see PTK.h
+font in a distinct format (see PTK.h, struct picoFont for

 the actual format).

-The makefile makes use of the fontripper
+The makefile makes use of the fontripper for every font to be

 converted.